Home Page

 Overview

-To earn a baccalaureate degree, all students must complete successfully, in addition to any other requirements, the following General Education Requirements.
+To earn a baccalaureate degree, all students must complete successfully, in addition to any other requirements, the following General Education Requirements (GERs).
 Students who have completed an approved lower-division general education program at an approved Montana institution of higher education should refer to the catalog section on General Education for Transfer Students.

 All General Education courses must be at least 3 credits, must be introductory and foundational, and have no more than one pre-requisite.
-The General Education Committee may allow exceptions for upper-division courses, courses fewer than three credits, and for courses with more than one pre-requisite, if the proposing unit can justify such an exception.
+The General Education Committee may allow exceptions for upper-division courses, courses fewer than three credits, and for courses with more than one prerequisite if the proposing unit can justify such an exception.

 NOTE: All courses taken to satisfy General Education Requirements must be taken for a traditional letter grade and must be passed with a grade of C- or better.